 Location: 48.0746944, -123.8102165 Summit Elevation: 3,100′ Lookout Type: custom designed cabin Site Established: 1942 Current Structure Built: 1942 Date Visited: 4/21/18

-You won’t find another lookout in Washington like this WWII aircraft warning shelter.
+This is another “lookout” up for debate.
+Many say it was nothing more than a WWII aircraft warning shelter, but some historical records indicate it was also used as a fire lookout.
+At any rate, it’s worth visiting!
 To get there though, you’ll need to put your inner mountain goat to the test on a treacherous trail washout or venture 20+ miles round trip on an alternate back route.

 Pyramid Mountain was once known as Sugarloaf Mountain, but received its present name in 1928.

 The lookout was built as an Aircraft Warning System (AWS) in the fall of 1942 by National Park Service employees Joe and Rena Shurnick.

 The United States Forest Service was the coordinating agency for the establishment of AWS observation posts and thirteen sites within the present boundaries of Olympic National Park were established as AWS lookouts.

 Pyramid Peak was the only AWS lookout constructed with US Army funding and only Pyramid Peak and Dodger Point were utilized as AWS posts.
 Following World War II, Pyramid Peak Lookout remained in use as a fire detection lookout and only Pyramid and Dodger Point remain today of the 13 originally constructed lookouts.

 Distance(RT): 7.5 miles Elevation Gain: 3,004′ Summit Elevation: 3,100′